History of Dejounte Murray in Timeline

 Dejounte Murray

 Dejounte Murray is a professional basketball player currently with the New Orleans Pelicans.
 He played college basketball for the Washington Huskies before being drafted by the San Antonio Spurs in 2016.
-Murray earned NBA All-Star honors in 2022 while playing for the Spurs, where he also led the league in steals and became the franchise leader in career triple-doubles.
-He has also played for the Atlanta Hawks before joining the Pelicans.
+Murray earned an NBA All-Star selection in 2022 and led the league in steals that same year.
+He holds the Spurs' franchise record for career triple-doubles.
+Murray has also played for the Atlanta Hawks, showcasing his skills as a dynamic point guard in the NBA.

 On September 19, 1996, Dejounte Dashaun Murray was born.
-He is an American professional basketball player.
+He is now a professional basketball player.

 Others born on this day/year

-In 2015, as a freshman at the University of Washington, Murray was named second-team All-Pac-12 and Pac-12 All-Freshman Team.
+In 2015, as a freshman at the University of Washington, Murray earned second-team All-Pac-12 and Pac-12 All-Freshman Team honors.

 March 23, 2016: Declared for NBA Draft